d2l-ai/d2l-en/chapter_install/install.md

 If unfortunately something went wrong, please check

 1. You are using `pip` for Python 3 instead of Python 2 by checking `pip --version`.
-If it's Python 2, then you may check if there is a `pip3` available.
+If it is Python 2, then you may check if there is a `pip3` available.
 2. You are using a recent `pip`, such as version 19.
 Otherwise you can upgrade it through `pip install --upgrade pip`
 3. If you don't have permission to install package in system wide, you can install to your home directory by adding a `--user` flag.
 Such as `pip install d2l --user`